MattStammers/OVID_TO_PUBMED/README.md

 # OVID_TO_PUBMED
-The script converts a multi-lines OVID query to a single-line PubMed format
+This brilliant little script by Amal-Alharbi works to convert multi-line complex OVID queries to a single-line PubMed format.

+I have forked it and given him a star because there is a general lack of such open source tools avaiable presently.
+Here is how the demo works:

 ```
 python convert_OVID_PUBMED.py query.txt
 ```